Suhaybu/Suhaybu/README.md

 ---------------------
 #### A Software Engineering student

-- 🌎  Based in Canada 🇨🇦
-- 🛸  Enjoyer of effecient and reliable code
+- 🛸  Enjoyer of effecient and robust programs
-- 🧠  Learning PostgreSQL 🐘, and [Tokio](https://tokio.rs/) 🗼 ecosystem
+- 🧠  Learning the [Tokio](https://tokio.rs/) 🗼 ecosystem, and PostgreSQL 🐘
 - 🥸  Proficient in Python 🐍, Rust 🦀, and Swift 🕊️
 - 🐣  Previously worked with Java ☕, JavaScript 📜, HTML & CSS 🤓, Lua 🌙, Scheme 🌀, and Prolog 🪵